 But even if you’ve decided that the Volkswagen Polo is the car for you, there are still some choices to be made.
 So, to make life easier, we’ve looked at the Polo one by one to help you with your decision.

 The term ‘entry-level’ doesn’t really scream excitement when it comes to cars.
 They’re economical at best and some would say, well, basic.
 Except the Polo Match is much more.

-Spacious and impressively equipped for the most affordable model in the range, the Match has all the iconic features of the Polo with a few style and comfort touches to boot.
+Spacious and impressively equipped for the most affordable trim in the range, the Match has all the iconic features of the Polo with a few style and comfort touches to boot.